 Not everyone wants to become a qualified pilot but we all like to fill our lives with different experiences.
 Being a pilot for a day again involves cross country flying but to several different airfields.
 It will include a stop for lunch of course and it can be to a standard planned route or very much tailored to suit you.

 Following on from a trial flight or first lessons is easy especially if you become a Club Member.
-As a student this will only cost £30 for a year and that gives you access to the Members area of the Club website including the booking system.
+As a student this will only cost £40 for a year and that gives you access to the Members area of the Club website including the booking system.
 So, you can book an aircraft and an instructor on line at anytime.
-For 2013 we invite all students in basic training to arrive for lessons regardless of weather in order that we have adequate time to ensure your theoretical knowledge is developed with your flying skills – so you get more out of each and every lesson.
+You will also have full use of the other Club facilities.
+We invite all students in basic training to arrive for lessons regardless of weather in order that we have adequate time to ensure your theoretical knowledge is developed with your flying skills – so you get more out of each and every lesson.

 The BMAA Syllabus of Training was re-printed in July 2011 and we always have copies available in the office.
 The syllabus, which is approved by the C.A.A., lists the exercises that have to be covered during training for a licence.
 The exercises have specific numbers and in the body of the booklet there is a breakdown of the component parts of the exercise with tick boxes.
 This is really useful in that as you go through training you can tick off each section as you go and if there is something you think you do not understand, or it has been missed, then you can take that up with your instructor.

-Before your first solo flight you must have a Medical Certificate, which, should be a declaration signed off by your GP – and yourself.
-You should also have taken, and passed you Air Law exam.
+Before your first solo flight you must have a Medical Self Declaration, available free on line.
+You should also have taken, and passed your Air Law exam.
 Se the NPPL web site for details.

 Gaining a flying licence

 The practical test that you need to pass to seal the application for your National Private Pilots Licence (Microlight) is called a GST – a General Skills Test.
-Both Mike Oakley and David Young are NPPL Examiners so you can do the test on site.
-If you have done most of your training with Mike then normally you will do the GST with me – and visa versa.
+David Young is our NPPL Examiners so you can do the test on site.
+If you have done most of your training with David then we may ask you to complete your final revision sessions with one the other instructors.
+In the reverse instance we normally will get you to fly with David for final revision.
+There are a number of reasons for this but principally we are doing an ‘audit’ to check everything has been covered.

 How long will it take?